 April 2021: Urvashi Dixit presented her thesis Eating Regulation Within the Context of Self-Determination Theory at the Midwestern Psychological Association conference.
 Urvashi also plans to enroll in the clinical psychology doctoral program at the University South Alabama in the fall 2021.
 Awesome work, Urvashi!

-December 2020: Rick and Lara LaCaille, and Stephanie Hooker (former UMD bulldog) published the paper Using Self-Determination Theory to Understand Eating Behaviors and Weight Change in Emerging Adults in the Eating Behaviors.
+December 2020: Rick and Lara LaCaille, and Stephanie Hooker (former UMD bulldog) published the paper Using Self-Determination Theory to Understand Eating Behaviors and Weight Change in Emerging Adults in the journal, Eating Behaviors.

 May 2020: Urvashi Dixit successfully defended her Plan B/thesis: Eating Regulation Within the Context of Self-Determination Theory.
 She graduated with her M.A. and began working with MAPS Behavioral Health.
 Congrats, Urvashi!

 May 2020: Erika Damsgard successfully defended her Plan B/thesis: An Experimental Examination of Misconception Corrections Across Health Domains and Potential Backfire Effect.
 She graduated with her M.A. and began working with MAPS Behavioral Health .
 Congrats, Erika!